hreilly/html5blank_salescenter/theme_files/README.md

 ## Nota Bene: This Was Built for Chrome

-Since this site is only intended for a very specific use case where we could control browswer choice, there are no contingencies for browsers that don't support CSS Grid.
+Since this site is only intended for a very specific use case where we could control browser choice, there are no contingencies for browsers that don't support CSS Grid.
+It should function properly in any modern browser that has grid support, but hasn't been tested in that capacity.

 ## Features
 * Automated Workflows with ACF and CPT UI